top of page

 Advising call discussion

-Each Advisor will be asked to email final thoughts within a week of the session.
+Each Brain Trust Advisor will be asked to email final thoughts within a week of the session.
 These thoughts will be compiled and sent to the funder in an email, along with the contact information for all of the participating advisors.

 Follow up